Lynne Featherstone: Councillor for London Borough of Haringey 1998–2006

 In 1998, Featherstone was elected a Councillor for the London Borough of Haringey representing Muswell Hill Ward.
 She and her two colleagues (June Andersen and Julia Glenn) were the first three Liberal Democrats to be elected borough councillors.
 She became Leader of the Liberal Democrat Group (and thereby Opposition Leader) on the Council 1998–2003.

 Although she stood down from Haringey Council before the May 2006 elections, Featherstone influenced the 2006 local elections in Haringey where Labour's majority was cut from 25 to 3, with 30 Labour Councillors elected to 27 Liberal Democrats.

 Member of the London Assembly 2000–2005

 From 2000 until 2005, Featherstone was a Member of the London Assembly; during this time, she was Chair of the London Assembly Transport Committee.
 She was also a member of the Metropolitan Police Authority for all five years she was on the London Assembly.
-She was replaced as MLA by Geoff Pope.
+She was replaced as an AM by Geoff Pope.

 Featherstone was promoted by some as a potential Liberal Democrat candidate for Mayor of London in the 2008 election.
 In response to a poll on the Liberal Democrat Voice website, she ruled herself out, stating that, of the other people in the poll, she would back Brian Paddick.